 Types of Bevel Gears

-While the major drawbacks are:
+While the significant drawbacks include:

-• Lots of vibration and noise
+- Excessive vibration and noise

 Factors in Choosing the Appropriate Bevel Gear